Ilya114/Box64Droid/README.md

 And there are probably other issues, so feel free to open an issue.

+- Box64 has problem with access to drives when using standard file manager in Wine

 ## TO-DO list

 Install VirGL for Mali GPUs.